BolajiAyodeji/Blogposts/ck5c3bdws0168qps1b29ykc5x.md

 ### 13. [React Testing Library](https://testing-library.com/react)

-The React Testing Library is a very light-weight solution for testing React components.
+The React Testing Library is a very lightweight solution for testing React components.
 It provides light utility functions on top of react-dom and react-dom/test-utils, in a way that encourages better testing practices. ~ [Docs](https://testing-library.com/docs/dom-testing-library/intro)

 ```
 npm install --save-dev @testing-library/react